Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_github_python/github_python_connector.md

 ### Python module

-The `src/snowflake_github_connector` is a python package containing all the execution logic of the connector.
+The `src/snowflake_github_connector` is a Python package containing all the execution logic of the connector.
 This package is separated into three modules:
 - `procedures` module that contains definitions of all connector procedures
 - `ingestion` module that contains the ingestion logic (external connectivity with GitHub)